pipegoyes/CleanTableTennisApp/Readme.txt

 Whats need to be done for beta version?

 Bugs
-- ComboBox does not display initial game points correctly
+- (resolved) ComboBox does not display initial game points correctly
 - There is no error when you select 11 and nothing, it saves score in single match
 - Consider set order in scores (single and doubles)